somatechlat/somafractalmemory/docs/ops/shared_infra_compose.md

 This guide walks through starting the local `somafractalmemory` services while reusing the company-wide Docker Compose environment (Postgres, Redis, Kafka, Qdrant, etc.).
 Follow the steps in order so your containers join the existing network rather than starting duplicate infrastructure.

 ## Prerequisites
-- Shared Docker stack is running and exposes the external network `soma_docker_shared_infra_soma-network`.
+-- Shared Docker stack is running and exposes the external network `Somafractalmemory_docker_shared_infra_soma-network`.
 - You have access to the repository root (`somafractalmemory/`).
 - Docker Compose v2 is available (`docker compose` command).

-> Tip: use `docker ps --filter "name=soma_docker_shared_infra"` to confirm the shared containers are healthy before proceeding.
+> Tip: use `docker ps --filter "name=Somafractalmemory"` to confirm the shared containers are healthy before proceeding.

 ## 1. Attach to the repository
 ```bash